xsnpdngv/GTest4C/README.md

 - Mocking dependencies to test modules in isolation.
 - Using death tests to detect crashes, aborts, and segmentation faults safely.
 - Integrating tests into CI/CD pipelines with JSON output for automated reporting.
-- Submitting test, coverage and memory-check results into open source dashboard
+- Submitting test, coverage and memory-check results into open source dashboard.

-This article walks step-by-step through practical examples and provides a ready-to-play project structure.
+This document walks step-by-step through practical examples and provides a ready-to-play project structure.